ligolang/ligo/gitlab-pages/docs/tutorials/optimisation/optimisation.md

 Is there a list of cases when you should certainly prefer using big map over regular containers such as `list`, `map` or `set`?
 We would say you should consider using big maps if any of these hold true:
 1. The container is extendable by the users.
 2. The container is large or unbounded.
 The precise definition of "large" depends on what is in the container and how many elements are accessed in transactions.
 3. You do not use the contents of the container often.
-For example, you may have just one entrypoint that requires accessing this container, and this entypoint is called rarely, most probably you would want to use a big map.
+For example, you may have just one entrypoint that requires accessing this container, and this entrypoint is called rarely, most probably you would want to use a big map.

 ### Excess storage